-Join Richard Harrington for an in-depth discussion in this video Add finishing touches, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Add finishing touches, part of Learning Photomatix Pro.

 Once you've developed the image, you have the ability to apply some finishing touches.
 Now, you could of course use another application, and send the image back to LightRoom or Aperture, or Photoshop, or any other imaging tool on your computer.
 But Photomatics Pro does have some of it's own finishing touches that I often like to use, before I call the image done.
 Let's take this image we've been working with, I'm going to use the rich blacks.
 The blacks aren't quite as intense.
 And I'll click apply.
 That's going to create the tone mapped image in this case, and open up the image and let me see my results.